Title: Clinical Research Project Manager

 Essential Duties and Responsibilities:

-Works to improve processes and solve routine problems of limited scope and complexity following established policies and procedures
+- Works to improve processes and solve routine problems of limited scope and complexity following established policies and procedure

 Education and Experience: